rogorido/sistercities/sistercities.md

 This will create a [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) file with the last plot we have constructed.
 The function `ggsave()` has [many parameters](http://ggplot2.tidyverse.org/reference/ggsave.html) you can adjust (dpi, height, width, format, etc.).

-Let us try change some aspects of the graph.
+But let us make other changes.
 In many cases we want to add information to the graph using different colors (or shapes) for every group.
 For instance we could color the points of our previous scatterplot using colors for the different types of cities (in the same country, in a EU-country or in a non-EU-country).
 Let's  create a first version of this new graph using the previous code:

 ```{r}
 ggplot(data = eudata.sample,